backstage/community-plugins/workspaces/confluence/plugins/confluence/api-report.md.api.md

 import { ResultHighlight } from '@backstage/plugin-search-common';

 // Warning: (ae-forgotten-export) The symbol "ConfluenceResultItemProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ConfluenceResultListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ConfluenceSearchResultListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const ConfluenceResultListItem: ({
+export const ConfluenceSearchResultListItem: ({
   result,
   highlight,
 }: ConfluenceResultItemProps) => React_2.JSX.Element | null;